laurentperrinet/laurentperrinet.github.io/content/slides/2023-01-23_game-theory-and-the-brain.md

 ---

-{{< figure src="https://laurentperrinet.github.io/post/2018-09-09_artorama/featured.png" title="[Instabilité, Etienne Rey.](https://laurentperrinet.github.io/post/2018-09-09_artorama/)" width="100%" >}}
+{{< figure src="https://laurentperrinet.github.io/post/2018-09-09_artorama/featured.png" title="[Instabilité, Étienne Rey.](https://laurentperrinet.github.io/post/2018-09-09_artorama/)" width="100%" >}}

 {{< speaker_note >}}

-- this was for instance used by the artist Etienne Rey to generate large panels
+- this was for instance used by the artist Étienne Rey to generate large panels
 - our perception will generate objects out of nowhere: surfaces, groups, holes...

 - this explains many cognitive biases, for instance that we expect noise to have some regularity and that we wish to explain any cluster of events by some god-like divinity...